mczub/wtfdig/memory-bank/activeContext.md

 - Initialized `techContext.md` with a detailed list of technologies used, development setup instructions (using Bun), technical constraints, dependencies, and tool usage patterns.

 ## Next Steps
-The next step is to update `progress.md` to reflect the latest changes and ensure all memory bank files are synchronized.
+The memory bank is up to date.
+Awaiting the next task.

 ## Active Decisions and Considerations
 - The project is a static site, which simplifies deployment but requires all strategy data to be pre-rendered or loaded from static files.